 Parents/guardians are encouraged to take an active role in our child care centre and regularly discuss what their child(ren) are experiencing in our program.
-As supported by our program statement, we support positive and responsive interactions among the children, parents/guardians, child care providers and staff, and foster the engagement of, and ongoing communication with parents/guardians about the program and their children.
+As supported by our program statement, we support positive and responsive interactions among the children, parents/ guardians, child care providers and staff, and foster the engagement of, and ongoing communication with parents/guardians about the program and their children.
 Our staff are available to engage parents/guardians in conversations and support a positive experience during every interaction.
 All issues and concerns raised by parents/guardians are taken seriously by the YMCA and will be addressed.
 Every effort will be made to address and resolve issues and concerns to the satisfaction of all parties and as quickly as possible.

 Issues/concerns may be brought forward verbally or in writing.
 If the concern is directly related to a program, families should speak directly with program staff.
 If the concern is regarding a staff member, families should address this with the director.
 If the concern is regarding the director, families should address this with the Regional Manager or Vice President of Children's Educational Services.
 Responses and outcomes will be provided by staff and/or management to families verbally, or in writing upon request within 2 business days.
 The level of detail provided to the parent/guardian will respect and maintain the confidentiality of all parties involved.
-The person who raised the issue/concern will be kept informed throughout the resolution process.
-Investigations of issues and concerns will be fair, impartial, and respectful to parties involved.
-Every issue and concern will be treated confidentially, and every effort will be made to protect the privacy of parents/guardians, children, staff, students and volunteers, except when information must be disclosed for legal reasons (e.g. to the Ministry of Education, College of Early Childhood Educators, law enforcement authorities or a Children's Aid Society).
+The person who raised the issue/concern will be fair, impartial, and respectful to parties involved.
+Every issue and concerns will be fair, impartial, and respectful to parties involved.
+The privacy of parents/guardians, children, staff, students and volunteers, except when information must be disclosed for legal reasons (e.g. to the Ministry of Education, College of Early Childhood Educators, law enforcement authorities or a Children's Aid Society).

-Our programs maintain high standards for positive interaction, communication, and role-modeling for children.
+Our programs maintain high standards for positive interaction, communication, and rolemodeling for children.
 Harassment and discrimination will therefore not be tolerated from any party.
 If at any point a parent/guardian, staff, student, or volunteer feels uncomfortable, threatened, abused, or belittled, they may immediately end the conversation and report the situation to the director and/or licensee.
 Everyone, including members of the public and professionals who work closely with children, is required by law to report suspected cases of child abuse or neglect.